ibmverse/verse-developer/README.md

 After you have made changes to any of the source code under the `/src` folder, it is necessary to `reload` the extension in the `chrome://extensions` tab, then reload Verse for the changes to be picked up.
 ![Reload Extension in Chrome](demo/img/reload.png)

-To learn more about Verse Developer Chrome Extension, check out the [documentation][1].
+To learn more about IBM Verse Developer Extension for Google Chrome, check out the [documentation][1].

 *Source for documentation is available in the `gh-pages` branch of this repository*